caraya/xml-workflow/markdown-source/Introduction.md

             <xs:annotation>
                 <xs:documentation>
                 Metadata sequence using ISBN, Edition, Title, Authors, Editors and Other Roles defined using simple and complex type definitions defined earlier

+                We also support paragraphs to add content that is not one of the items listed above
                 </xs:documentation>
             </xs:annotation>
             <xs:element name="isbn" type="isbn"/>